 If you’re overusing your battery then naturally battery life will decrease.
 Running the AC constantly, using your fog lights when not necessary or having the internal electronics running when the car is idle will drain your battery quicker than you can say lead-acid.

 In contrast, regularly driving for short periods of 20 minutes or less means that the alternator may not have the chance to recharge the battery and so there is a fine line between overusing the battery and not running it for long enough to keep itself recharged.

-If a battery is overcharged, undercharged or left discharged, as is common with cheap trickle chargers, it will rapidly develop sulfateand so it is important to use a ‘smart’ charger, or battery tender, which keeps your battery charged at optimum levels.
+If a battery is overcharged, undercharged or left discharged, as is common with cheap trickle chargers, it will rapidly develop sulfate and so it is important to use a ‘smart’ charger, or battery tender, which keeps your battery charged at optimum levels.

-The life of a car battery ultimately depends on maintenance.
+The life ultimately depends on maintenance

 Checking your battery as often as you check your oil levels and tire pressure means you are more likely to notice any tell-tale signs of wear and tear such as bloated or damaged casing, loose connections or corrosion.

 Of course, nothing lasts forever, but if you keep your battery well maintained then chances are the life of car battery will be optimum.